 The organisation selected to perform the responsibilities of the ICG Secretariat shall have an appropriate track record and demonstrated capacity to fulfill all of the duties described below.
-The secretariat must be independent, neutral and have some familiarity with issue that the ICG is chartered to work on.
+The secretariat must be independent, neutral and have some familiarity with the issue that the ICG is chartered to work on.
 The staff appointed by the Secretariat to perform its functions shall be appropriately skilled and resourced to work effectively.
 It is expected that specific staff members will be named in advance and appointed to serve Secretariat functions for the entire duration of this assignment.

 In particular, staff should be methodical, and have good eye for details; be well organised, with an orderly mind; deal promptly with requests from the ICG and its Chair; be able to take accurate notes of meetings; make sure that members and the wider community receive all the necessary materials related to the ICG proceedings; work in cohesion with the ICG Chair and ICANN logistics support team; have knowledge and experience of Committee driven procedures, community and consensus driven decision making process; demonstrated experience of dealing with broad language and cultural groups across multiple time zones; fluent in writing and speaking English and finally have a good understanding of the Internet Governance ecosystem.
-Whilst the proceedings of the ICG will be conducted in English, some proficiency in any of 7 UN languages (French, Spanish, Arabic, Portuguese or Mandarin) would be an advantage.
+Whilst the proceedings of the ICG will be conducted in English, some proficiency in any of the other five UN languages (French, Spanish, Arabic, Russian, Portuguese or Mandarin) would be an advantage.

 Selection process